Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that may impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely to impact the area.
 Notable ones include South Street Industrial Precinct, South Street Development Site, Toowoomba Warehouses at 42 Condamine Street, and Prime Industrial Development at 29 Croft Crescent.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.